 About GWIP

-Graduate Womxn in Physics (GWIP) aims to build community and support gender diversity among physics graduate students at MIT.
-We use the umbrella term "womxn" (pronounced wi-muhn) to indicate that transgender women, cisgender women, non-binary people, and gender diverse physics graduate students are all welcome in GWIP.
+Graduate Womxn in Physics (GWIP) aims to build community and support gender inclusivity among Physics graduate students at MIT.
+This group is open to all Physics graduate students who support and are committed to this mission.

 GWIP hosts a number of social, academic, and outreach events throughout the year.
 We share casual meals every two weeks.
 Our faculty advisor, Prof. Anna Frebel, leads a series of career development workshops.
-We also run a mentoring program with the MIT Undergraduate Womxn in Physics (UWIP) and have regular joint social events with UWIP.
-Other outreach activities include volunteering with MIT's Splash!, the MIT Museum (Girls Day, Science on Saturday), and Conferences for Undergraduate Womxn in Physics (CUWiP).
+We also run a mentoring program with the MIT Undergraduate Women in Physics (UWIP).

 GWIP occasionally endorses proposals in the MIT community.
 More information about our endorsing procedure is available at our endorsing page.